• Follow Us on Social Media

 Glossary of Legal Terms You Will Encounter in Massachusetts Family Court Cases

-Legal jargon can be complex, and to the untrained ear it can sound like a different language.
-Simplified definitions for some of common legal terms which you might have heard can make all the difference when you’re trying to understand what’s going on in your case.
+Legal jargon can be complex and sound like a different language to the untrained ear.
+Simplified definitions for some common legal terms can make all the difference when you’re trying to understand what’s going on in your case.

 The Wright Family Law Group family law glossary provides easy-to-understand definitions so you can decode the most common terms used when discussing issues pertaining to Massachusetts divorce, child support, child custody, alimony, property division, and more.